CloudCityMC/Cubed/rules.md

 2) Bypassing our swear filter is an immediant mute.
 This is mostly based on assumptions, and if you think you were unfairly muted, report it on the [forums](http://mc.chew.pw/index.php?forums/ban-appeals.11/) and the admins will decide to modify the punishment at their discretion.<br/>
 3) Death wishes are strictly forbidden.
 Saying terms such as, but not limited to, "kys", "go die", result in a mute.<br/>
 4) Racism/Sexual misconduct is not allowed.
 Saying stuff like "omg i hate girls, too fat" will result in mute.
 This is mostly assumed but severe conduts are immediantly muted.<br/>
 5) Bypassing your mute in any way (namely irc) will result in a tempban in place of the mute time.
-E.g. if you were muted for 10 minutes and you bypassed, your remaining time will be as a tempban.
+E.g. if you were muted for 10 minutes and you bypassed, your remaining time will be as a tempban.<br/>
 6) Bullying is not allowed.
-Being mean to someone specifically in chat will result in a mute.
+Being mean to someone specifically in chat will result in a mute.<br/>
 7) Do not spam the chat.
-Saying 3 messages in the span of 5 seconds counts as spam.
+Saying 3 messages in the span of 5 seconds counts as spam.<br/>
-8) Disrespecting staff in any way, such as accusing of abuse, hacking, breaking rules, etc, will result in a mute at the staff's discretion.
+8) Disrespecting staff in any way, such as accusing of abuse, hacking, breaking rules, etc, will result in a mute at the staff's discretion.<br/>
 9) NO ADVERTISING!
-If an IP is said in chat, the mute AND ban chart will be bypassed and a ban will be issued.
+If an IP is said in chat, the mute AND ban chart will be bypassed and a ban will be issued.<br/>
-10) Impersonating Staff/YouTubers in any way will result in a ban chart ban.
+10) Impersonating Staff/YouTubers in any way will result in a ban chart ban.<br/>
-11) Selling items outside of the server (like alts, etc) will bypass the ban chart and result in a ban!
+11) Selling items outside of the server (like alts, etc) will bypass the ban chart and result in a ban!<br/>
-12) Discussing other servers follows the mute chart.
+12) Discussing other servers follows the mute chart.<br/>

 ## Playing Rules
 All rules except rule 1 go immediantly to the ban chart.